 As it does now, TSA will continue to accept alternate forms of ID at airports, such as a passport, military ID or permanent resident card.
-But next year (Jan.
+But as of (Jan.
 2018), driver's licenses and state-issued ID cards from the nine states that don't yet have Real ID-compliant driver's licenses and IDs - Kentucky, Maine, Minnesota, Missouri, Montana, Oklahoma, Pennsylvania, South Carolina and Washington - won't be accepted.
 Alabama is OK.

 Utah has passed new DUI limits and is now the lowest BAC in the country at .05 BAC for DUI.